syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### ExportHeader

-By default, column header will be exported to Excel sheet.
-If you want to export without column header, you need to set `ExportHeader` as `false`.
+By default, column headers will be exported to Excel sheet.
+If you want to export the SfDataGrid without the column headers, set the [DataGridExcelExportingOption.ExportHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportHeader.html) as `false`.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();